-1. Manufacturing Vinyl Siding Is Really Bad For The Environment
+1. Manufacturing Is Really Bad for the Environment

 Although manufacturers tout siding as a great way to earn LEED points, the US Green Building Council actually declined to support a credit specific to vinyl use.
-Vinyl siding is primarily composed of polyvinyl chloride (PVC) and the manufacturing process produces greenhouse gases such as nitrogen oxide, as well as carcinogens including dioxin.
+Vinyl siding is primarily composed of polyvinyl chloride (PVC), and the manufacturing process produces greenhouse gases such as nitrogen oxide and carcinogens including dioxin.
 Another by-product of vinyl siding manufacture is sulfur dioxide, which causes acid rain and smog.
 Not to mention, this process requires vast amounts of electricity.

 Obviously, working around all these chemicals can be dangerous.
 The Occupational Safety and Health Administration (OSHA) maintains strict workplace exposure limits for employees in vinyl siding plants.
+Also keep in mind that as vinyl siding ages, it continues to releases low levels of the same harmful chemicals that were produced during the manufacturing process.
 And people install this stuff on their houses?
-Also keep in mind that as vinyl siding ages, it continues to releases low levels of the same harmful chemicals produced during the manufacturing process.
 Studies are inconclusive as to whether this causes health problems for residents; however, if your house catches fire, the siding will release high levels of lethal chemical vapors.
 Many people die from these fumes in house fires before succumbing to smoke inhalation.

 Manufacturers brag that high quality siding lasts about 20 to 30 years.
 However, depending on your climate, siding could look worse-for-the-wear at around 10 to 15 years.
 The color fades and the planks become dirty.
-Painting isn't an option, since it will likely peel and crack after a short time, and pressure washing could be disastrous if water enters your house through cracks and crevices around the siding.
-Siding planks often split or break due to the expansion and contraction caused by temperature changes.
-If your lawnmower sends a rock flying at your house, it will cause quite a bit of surface damage to the siding.
+Painting is a poor option, since it will likely peel and crack after a short time, and pressure washing could be disastrous if water enters your house through cracks and crevices around the siding.
+Siding planks often split or break due to the expansion and contraction caused by temperature changes, and if your lawnmower sends a rock flying at your house, it will cause quite a bit of surface damage to the siding.
 It can't be patched; the entire plank must be replaced.

 Sure, vinyl siding CAN be recycled, but usually it's not: according to Greenpeace International, "currently less than 1 percent of PVC is materially 'recycled'."
 The reason?
 Recycling post-consumer PVC is both difficult and expensive.
 When you think of recycling plastic, that typically means polyethylene terephthalate (PETE), the type used to make soda bottles and other household products.
 Most recycling centers won't accept items containing PVC.
 Once siding arrives to the landfill, it's usually burned; and as you know, that's a really bad idea.
 According to the EPA, PVC incineration "is the largest known source of dioxin emissions in the United States" (Environmental News Bulletin, Backyard Burning Could be Major Source of Dioxins Washington, DC, January 4, 2000).

-4. Vinyl Siding Will Not Drastically Reduce Your Energy Bill
+4. Will Not Drastically Reduce Your Energy Bill